E. D. Burns, Ph.D.

 The Judson Center’s aim is to please Christ in obedience to his final command, through advancing global proclamation, promoting Scripture centrality, practicing missionary theology, and seeking Christ-centered renewal.

-The Judson Center at Western Seminary shares a similar gospel-centered ethos and conviction with Western’s M.A. in Global Leadership program, yet it is unique in its scope and independent in its function.
+The Judson Center is an extension of the gospel-centered ethos and conviction of Western Seminary‘s distinguished M.A. in Global Leadership program.
 The Judson Center seeks to imitate the spirit of Adoniram Judson (1788-1850), the first American missionary to Burma—specifically his Christ-centered spirituality, Bible-driven missiology, and mission-oriented theology.

 The Judson Center endeavors to create a gospel-centered missiological network of missionary-practitioners and missionary-theologians from around the world who would like to collaborate ideas, methods, theological insights, and spiritual reflections for the sake of Christ’s Commission.
 Though Western Seminary and The Judson Center might not endorse every theological opinion and ministry philosophy expressed in the Frontline Briefings and resources, nevertheless, scholars, missionaries, students, and global Christian servant-leaders are encouraged to contribute to The Judson Center.